 - It may help improve your workout: Since coffee is a natural stimulant, it can improve your muscle’s ability to fight fatigue.
 (Especially when you drink it at least an hour before your workout.)

 - It may further aid in weight loss: Protein can help reduce your hunger hormone and increase your satiety.
-Coffee on the other hand, is linked to increasing your metabolic rate.
+Coffee, on the other hand, is linked to increasing your metabolic rate.
+So pour yourself a coffee protein smoothie and head out for a power walk!

 Is It Ok To Mix Whey Protein With Coffee?